Garmin Fenix 5X Review

 The Garmin Fenix 5X is the largest of the new Fenix series.
 Coming in at 51mm in diameter and 17.5mm thick, it certainly isn’t small.

 It has a round watch face with a five button layout that you can see in the picture above.
 Two buttons are on the right side and three are on the left.
 The entire bezel is stainless steel as well as the rear of the watch.
 The sides of the watch are a composite material, however.

 I bought the watch with the metal and silicone bands included and have since not even touched the metal band.
-I’d recommend saving $150 (yes it’s $150 more!) and just getting the watch with the silicon band.
-If you need to customize your watch they come in a wide array of colors.
+I’d recommend saving $150 (yes it’s $150 more!) and just getting the watch with the silicone band.
+If you need to customize your Fenix 5X you can find the silicone watch bands in a huge variety of colors.